Trinitynt14/WHSTechNotes/journal.md

 | Hexagon  |   brown    |     6  |
 | Triangle |    purple   |   4    |
 | Octagon  |   red    |   3    |
+# february 18, 2025
+I learned that the multiple for staff is staves.
+I was watching this series i like and they reffered to a bunch of staffs as staves and i googled it to find out what it means.